 Keep in mind that some surfaces are easier and more pleasant to work on than others.

-For instance, a hardboard panel isn't very fun to paint on since it's so slick.
+For instance, a hardboard panel isn’t enjoyable to paint on since it’s so slick.
 Wood panels need multiple coats because the paint will soak in more.

 Canvas has a texture that might make painting less than pleasant.